 About the Weema Clinic & Maize Mill

-While visiting this village in June 2015, the DIAS team met a local man and listened to his story.
-His wife had suddenly gone in to complex labour with no medical help nearby.
-He was forced to place her on the back of his small motorcycle in an attempt to get her to help.
+Our team met a local man in 2015 and he shared his story with us.
+His wife had suddenly gone in to complex labour.
+With no medical help nearby, he was forced to strap her on the back of his small motorcycle to get her to help.
 She died on the way to hospital, but the baby was saved.

-The Weema clinic will prevent trauma like this with immediate and local medical treatment for the women and children of this remote area.
+The Weema Clinic will prevent trauma like this by providing immediate and local medical treatment for the women and children of this remote area.